Chipdelmal/colorPaletteExtraction/README.md

 ## Still To Do

-* Export the palette independently from the image
+* Overlay the hex code to the swatch
-* Add white sidebars

 <hr>